NadavShaar/docs/README.md

 If you see a 404 page then you might need to configure it from the repo's setting.

-### To add an image of the component to a readme file:
+### Tip: How to add an image of the component to a readme file:
 - Go to your github page, take a screenshot of the component and save it locally.
 - Go to the repository and open a new issue, drag and drop the image to the new issue, githb will upload and save the image and will translate it to a textual representation of it,